inmation/WebStudio-docs/actions/README.md

 With `modify` the model of a widget can be changed.
 If no modification operator is specified a `mergeObjects` will be performed.
 This will merge / overwrite the properties from the message `payload` into the model.

-Supported modification operators in order of execution:
+The following modification operators are supported, multiples of which can be specified in the same action.
+They are evaluated in the order shown.
+In other words, if multiple modification operators are used, the `set` modification is done first, followed by `unset` and so on.

 - `set`: Add field to model or update field.
 - `unset`: Remove field from model.
 - `addToArray`: Adds an item to an array field.
 - `removeFromArray`: Removes one or more items from an array that matches the provided fields.
-- `filter`: Removes items from an array field by condition.
+- `filter`: Removes items from an array field based on a condition.

 A `transform` action will be performed under the hood with `completeMsgObject` set to true.
-During execution the `model` field in the input message will always be set with the model of the designated widget.
+During execution the `model` field in the input message will always be set to the model of the widget the action is directed at (as designated by the `id` field).
 The message `payload` can be used to set values dynamically.

 Main signature of the `modify` action is: